Lake Davenport Sailing Club

 WOC Trophy

-Silver bowl donated to LDSC in 1969 by Dr. David Palmer on behalf of WOC-TV and Palmer Broadcasting Company.
-Originally awarded to M-16 Champion; re-dedicated in 1981 to MC Fleet for the Polar Bear Regatta champion.
+Silver bowl donated 1969 by Dr. David Palmer on behalf of WOC-TV.
+Originally for M-16 Polar Bear Champion, re-dedicated 1981 to MC Fleet.

 Mayor's Trophy

-Sailboat plaque presented in 1968 to LDSC by Davenport Mayor John Jebens.
-To be awarded annually to the highest placing local sailor in the Polar Bear Regatta who does not otherwise win a trophy.
+Awarded to highest placing local sailor in Polar Bear who does not otherwise win a trophy.

 Stay-At-Home Trophy